Zicheng-KIT/SpeechTranslation/reports/proposal_for_fourth_task.md

 # Attack Plan

-To evaluate the robustness of our German-to-English speech translation model we design adversarial attacks based on selected attributes from the CommonVoice dataset.
+To evaluate the robustness of our German-to-English speech translation model we design adversarial attacks based on selected attributes from the CommonVoice and Europarl dataset.
 These attributes include demographic (gender and age), linguistic (accent) factors, and sentence length.
+Additionaly we want to attack it with out of domain data and background noice.

 ---